survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

 Next, we need to make room for `Lanes` at `App`.
-We will simply replace `Notes` references with `Lanes`, set up actions and store needed.
-Consider the example below:
+We will simply replace `Notes` references with `Lanes`, set up actions and store needed:

 **app/components/App.jsx**